-In KS2 children should be more aware of the purpose of art craft and design, so creating sculpture and 3D work which has purpose shows an awareness of the creative and cultural industries.
-The Kapow Primary lesson where children develop their Käthe Kollwitz inspired drawings into sculptures for the Fourth plinth in Trafalgar Square is a great example of this.
+In KS2 children should be more aware of the purpose of art craft and To make, draw or write plans for something., so creating A 3D (solid) piece of artwork. and 3D work which has purpose shows an awareness of the creative and cultural industries.
+The Kapow Primary lesson where children develop their Käthe Kollwitz was an early twentieth-century German artist who worked with painting, printmaking (including etching, lithography, and woodcuts) and sculpture.
+She was born in 1867 and died in 1945.
+Her work portrays human suffering, she lived through wars and her own son died in World War 1.
+She was a Realist and Expressionist.
+Expressionists and Bauhaus… inspired drawings into sculptures for the Fourth plinth in Trafalgar Square is a great example of this.
 They will ‘see’ their design and sculpture in context.
 Also, studying the history of the art that has been used for the Fourth plinth is a great way to develop their understanding and appreciation of the art form.

 Sometimes, teachers steer away from 3D work because of time and space restrictions, but it is an essential part of the art curriculum and there are always ways to introduce it, and you can work very small scale if need be.
-But, if you do want to think big….explore the outdoor spaces, make sculpture in the style of Andy Goldsworthy with autumn leaves, twigs that have fallen from trees, stones and pebbles etc. Why not do some yarn bombing around the school fence (with Allowing somebody to do something once they have asked first…. of course) and shadow sculptures on a sunny day (create a sculpture from anything and then photograph its shadow or draw around the shadow)?
+But, if you do want to think big….explore the outdoor spaces, make sculpture in the style of Andy Goldsworthy is a contemporary environmental artist known mainly for his sculptural work.
+He creates sculptures using natural materials, such as brightly coloured flowers, icicles, leaves, mud, pinecones, snow, stone, twigs, and thorns.
+His work is usually temporary and is photographed to record it.
+His work is known as land art.
+His inspiration comes from nature itself… with autumn leaves, twigs that have fallen from trees, stones and pebbles etc. Why not do some yarn bombing around the school fence (with Allowing somebody to do something once they have asked first…. of course) and shadow sculptures on a sunny day (create a sculpture from anything and then photograph its shadow or draw around the shadow)?
 Make plastic shapes from bottles (jellyfish for example) and hang from a tree branch or a lamp post within the school grounds.
 Ask the children to become human sculptures and then photograph the result.
 Art can be great Taking pleasure in an activity. as well as great learning.